Debugging JavaScript and TypeScript

 V8 Stack Trace API

-Bun implements the V8 Stack Trace API, which is a set of functions that allow you to manipulate stack traces.Error.prepareStackTrace
+Bun implements the V8 Stack Trace API, a set of functions for manipulating stack traces.Error.prepareStackTrace

-The Error.prepareStackTrace function is a global function that lets you customize the stack trace output.
-This function is called with the error object and an array of CallSite objects and lets you return a custom stack trace.
+Define a global Error.prepareStackTrace function to customize the stack trace output.
+It receives the error object and an array of CallSite objects, and its return value becomes error.stack.

 CallSite object has the following methods: